-TNeither the Illinois Shines Approved Vendor, logo or the Illinois Shines Designee, and EEC logos may not be modified.
+The Illinois Shines Approved Vendor, Designee, and EEC logos may not be modified.
 Approved Vendors and Designees shall not use other forms of the Illinois Shines logo.
 This restriction does not apply to dissemination of materials created by the IPA and its Program Administrator.

-5.3.
-Use of Other Logos and Utility Names
+3. Use of Other Logos and Utility Names

-An Approved Vendor or Designee shall not use the logo of the Illinois Commerce Commission ("ICC"), the Illinois Power Agency ("IPA"), the Program Administrator, the State of Illinois, the ILSFA Program, or the Illinois Shines Program, or the ABPIllinois Shines in any manner except to the extent these logos are included in materials created by the IPA, including the Informational Brochures and the Sstandard Disclosure Forms.
+An Approved Vendor or Designee shall not use the logo of the Illinois Commerce Commission ("ICC"), the Illinois Power Agency ("IPA"), the Program Administrator, the State of Illinois, or the Illinois Shines Program in any manner except to the extent these logos are included in materials created by the IPA, including the Informational Brochures and the standard Disclosure Forms.
 The ILSFA Program logo may only be used by ILSFA Approved Vendors and Designees with approval in advance from the ILSFA Program Administrator.